Šarūnas Jasikevičius: Early years

-Šarūnas started going to school in Jonas Jablonskis Middle School in 1982 and attended it till 1987.
-He had to take the bus to go to school even though the thermometer outside read minus twenty and he knew that the most important thing for his parents was that he spent as little time as possible with the toughest people of Partizanai Street.
-From 1987 to 1993, he was studying at Kaunas 4th Middle School.
-His first trip destination was Moscow, which he visited before the tournament.
+Šarūnas started going to school at Jonas Jablonskis Middle School in 1982 and attended it until 1987.
+He had to take the bus to go to school even though the thermometer outside read minus twenty and he knew that the most important thing for his parents was that he spent as little time as possible with the bad kids on Partizanai Street.
+From 1987 to 1993, he studied at Kaunas 4th Middle School.
+On his first class trip, he went to Moscow, which he visited before the tournament.
 Jasikevičius's greatest youth memory in the city was the opening of the first McDonald's in Russia.
-He remembers that his classmates were listening with their mouths gaping when he was narrating about the French fries, bread rolls with minced beef and fizzy drinks.
+He remembers that his classmates were listening with their mouths gaped open when he was telling them about the French fries, bread rolls with minced beef and fizzy drinks.
 One of his childhood passions was history, especially about the Native Americans, as well as books about basketball as he was capable of reading a book of more than four hundred pages on basketball in two days.
 He was also curious about politics, especially when Perestroika began, because of which he was able to travel to Berlin with his father and brother, and was amazed by the visit to the Checkpoint Charlie Museum.
-His childhood favorite Lithuanian player was Arvydas Sabonis, which he admired more than other Lithuanian superstars, such as Rimas Kurtinaitis and Valdemaras Chomičius, due to his passing.
-However, his idol was Dražen Petrović, and he wished to be as good as him, watching matches of him over and over again, dozens of times, for hours and hours, and later started imitating him in workouts.
-After one of his trips, his dad came back with a videocassette recorder, using which he was able to record an NBA All-Star Game with Michael Jordan, Clyde Drexler, Larry Bird, Magic Johnson, David Robinson, and later to watch it for couple of years, more than hundred times.
+His childhood favorite Lithuanian player was Arvydas Sabonis, whom he admired more than any other Lithuanian superstars, like Rimas Kurtinaitis and Valdemaras Chomičius, because of Sabonis' elite passing.
+However, his idol was Dražen Petrović, and he wished to be as good as him, watching his matches again and again, dozens of times, for hours and hours, and later started imitating him in workouts.
+After one of his trips, his dad came back with a videocassette recorder, using which he was able to record an NBA All-Star Game with Michael Jordan, Clyde Drexler, Larry Bird, Magic Johnson, and David Robinson, and was later to watch it for a couple of years, more than a hundred times.
 Jasikevičius also started to record games of Žalgiris and Petrović every time he was able to.
-Thanks to the video recorder, he discovered the existence of a no-look pass of Magic Johnson.
+Thanks to the video recorder, he discovered the existence of the no-look pass of Magic Johnson.
 For him, he was the NBA, not Michael Jordan.
-His unselfishness, imagination and the way he dribbled, passed between his opponent's legs bewitched Jasikevičius.
-Consequently, his favorite element of basketball quickly became assisting his teammates, and he was trying to do it like Petrović or Johnson.
+His unselfishness, imagination, the way he dribbled, and how he passed between his opponent's legs bewitched Jasikevičius.
+Consequently, his favorite element of basketball quickly became assisting his teammates, which he tried to do like Petrović or Johnson.

 Later he continued his studies in the United States.
-In 1993–94 he attended the Solanco High School in Quarryville, Pennsylvania.
-That year his team won 25 of 27 games and was one of the contenders for the State Championship final, however they lost their first playoffs game and finished the season early.
-Although, he was noticed by Billy Hahn, who was working as University of Maryland assistant coach and invited Jasikevičius to join them.
+In 1993–94 he attended Solanco High School in Quarryville, Pennsylvania.
+That year his team won 25 of 27 games and was one of the contenders for the State Championship final, however they lost their first playoff game and finished the season early.
+However, he was noticed by Billy Hahn, who was working as University of Maryland assistant coach and who invited Jasikevičius to join them.